General Sherman Tree

 Giant Forest Museum

 The plaza area outside the museum includes a kiosk on a level landing.
 Benches in the plaza area are on a slightly-sloping grade.
 Some of the benches provide space for companion seating.
 Area outdoor exhibits are located on a firm, stable, slightly-sloped surface.
 Shuttle stop waiting areas here include benches.
-Exterior restrooms are not accessible, however, an accessible
+Exterior restrooms immediately outside the museum are not accessible, however, two new accessible restrooms are in the parking lot across the street the museum.
+A water bottle filling station is operable with a closed fist.
+The museum entrance features a double plate automatic door.
+Inside, the information desk includes both high and low counter space.
+A water fountain is available near the interior accessible restroom, and is operable with less than five pounds of pressure.
+The museum features tactile exhibits within reach range, with displays at low levels, and with a front approach.

 Lodgepole Visitor Center